-These requests are usually made pursuant to the Hague Convention on the Taking of Evidence Abroad in Civil or Commercial Matters 1970 (the Hague Convention) or a bilateral agreement with another country.
+These requests are usually made under the Hague Convention on the Taking of Evidence Abroad in Civil or Commercial Matters 1970 (the Hague Convention) or a bilateral agreement with another country.
 If the foreign state is not a party to any such treaty, the request may still be made, but the receiving country is under no obligation to comply with the request.

-An order for the sending of a letter of request is a discretionary one, and the party seeking the order must persuade the court that the discretion should be exercised because it 'appears in the interests of justice to do so'.
+An order for the sending of a letter of request is discretionary and the party seeking the order must persuade the court that the discretion should be exercised because it 'appears in the interests of justice to do so' (see, for example, section 7(1) of the Foreign Evidence Act 1994 (Cth)).
 Legislation in most Australian jurisdictions requires the court to consider various matters in this regard.

 A letter of request may also ask for the production of documents, at least where those documents are ancillary to the oral testimony of the witness.
-However, it remains unclear whether Australian courts have jurisdiction to issue a letter of request to a foreign country solely for the production of documents pursuant to the Hague Convention.
-In New South Wales (NSW), one judge has recommended that consideration be given to adopting a rule for the express conferral of the requisite power (Gloucester (Sub-Holdings 1) Pty Ltd v Chief Commissioner of Stamp Duties [2013] NSWSC 1419).
+However, it remains unclear whether Australian courts have jurisdiction to issue a letter of request to a foreign country solely for the production of documents under the Hague Convention.
+In New South Wales, the Chief Justice of the Equity Division of the Supreme Court recently remarked, albeit in obiter, that she was inclined to the view that such jurisdiction does exist in respect of documents to be used as evidence at trial (La Valette v Chambers-Grundy [2019] NSWSC 1355 at [82]).
+Another judge recommended that consideration be given to adopting a rule for the express conferral of the requisite power

+(Gloucester (Sub-Holdings 1) Pty Ltd v Chief Commissioner of Stamp Duties [2013] NSWSC 1419).

-Court rules in all jurisdictions now allow subpoenas to be served overseas in accordance with the Service Convention; however, where leave is required to issue a subpoena abroad, an Australian court would be unlikely to grant leave if it would result in a clear breach of international law or comity.
+Court rules in all jurisdictions now allow subpoenas to be served overseas under the Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters 1965.
+However, where leave is required to issue a subpoena abroad, an Australian court would be unlikely to grant leave if it would result in a clear breach of international law or comity.

-14 Assisting courts in other jurisdictions
+Assisting courts in other jurisdictions

-What assistance will the civil court give in connection with civil asset recovery proceedings in other jurisdictions?
+14 What assistance will the civil court give in connection with civil asset recovery proceedings in other jurisdictions?

 Australian courts will assist parties in enforcing foreign judgments.
-Such judgments may be enforced by either registering the judgment under the Foreign Judgments Act 1991 (Cth) or at common law.
+Those judgments may be enforced by either registering the judgment under the Foreign Judgments Act 1991 (Cth) or at common law.

-The High Court of Australia has confirmed that Australian superior courts may make a freestanding freezing order in aid of foreign proceedings in certain circumstances, including where there is a danger of an actual or prospective foreign judgment remaining unsatisfied if assets are removed from Australia (see PT Bayan Resources TBK v BCBC Singapore Pte Ltd [2015] HCA 36).
+The High Court of Australia confirmed that Australian superior courts may make a freestanding freezing order in aid of foreign proceedings in certain circumstances, including where there is a danger of an actual or prospective foreign judgment remaining unsatisfied if assets are removed from Australia (see PT Bayan Resources TBK v BCBC Singapore Pte Ltd [2015] HCA 36).

-State and territory supreme courts also have the power, following a request sent from a foreign court, to make orders requiring a person to give evidence or produce specified documents (but not give discovery) in aid of the foreign proceedings.
-If the foreign court is from a country that is not a signatory to the Hague Convention or a bilateral agreement with Australia, the request is to be sent via the diplomatic channel and will be considered and executed on the basis of comity.
+State and territory supreme courts also have the power, following a request from a foreign court, to make orders requiring a person to give evidence or produce specified documents (but not give discovery) in aid of the foreign proceedings.
+If the foreign court is from a country that is not a signatory to the Hague Convention or a bilateral agreement with Australia, the request is to be sent via the diplomatic channel and will be considered and executed based on comity.

-15 Causes of action
+Causes of action